lukejacksonn/oceanwind/README.md

 ### Variant Grouping

-Directives with the same variants can be nested using parenthesis.
-Oceanwind will expand the nested directives; applying the variant to each nested directive before translation.
+Directives with the same variants can be grouped using parenthesis.
+Oceanwind will expand the nested directives; applying the variant to each directive in the group before translation.
 For example:

 > Notice any directives within tagged template literals can span multiple lines